-ECONOM IC DE VE LOPM IENT S tatı ıs Activity Completed Underway Postponed Not Accomplished Comments Establish an umbrella economic development organization, One Hancock, to promote county efforts from the development authority, tourism and chamber. x Upon consulting legal advice from the county attorney, it was determined that this is not possible in the county due to the way the Development Authority was created Recruit additional solar farms to the county. x This activity is not included in the 2021 CWP.
-Create a county business incubator. x Reworded in the 2021 CWP as "Create and operate one or more city-county business incubators throughout the county."
-Develop an annual fishing tournament at Lake Sinclair. x Postponed until a host entity can be determined Join the state program whereby hunters can lease property from residents for hunting. Х No longer necessary; currently accommodated by private landowners Apply to the DCA Tourism Product Development Team for a visit and subsequent report for county tourism.
-X A TPD grant was obtained for the Pews and Pulpits tour, brochures and boxes Work with neighboring counties to create a multi-county heritage tourism trail.
-X Market and expand the current "tour of homes". х This activity is not included in the 2021 CWP.
+ECONOM DE VE LOPM IENT S tatı ıs Activity Completed Underway Postponed Not Accomplished Comments Establish an umbrella economic development organization, One Hancock, to promote county efforts from the development authority, tourism and chamber. x Upon consulting legal advice from th county attorney, it was determined that this is not possible in the county due to the way the Development Authority was created Recruit additional solar farms to the county. x Create a county business incubator. x Postponed until a suitable location can be found Develop an annual fishing tournament at Lake Sinclair. x Postponed until a host entity can be determined Join the state program whereby hunters can lease property from residents for hunting. Х No longer necessary; currently accommodated by private landowners Apply to the DCA Tourism Product Development Team for a visit and subsequent report for county tourism.
+X a TPD grant was obtained for the Pews and Pulpits tour, brochures and boxes Work with neighboring counties to create a multi-county heritage tourism trail.
+X Market and expand the current "tour of homes".
+X This activity is not included in the 2021 CWP.
 Restart the annual Renaissance Festival.
-X Initiate a "Christmas at the Courthouse" annual program. x Postponed due to the COVID-19 pandemic

-Work with a developer to build lodging facilities for visitors. Х Lack of funding Promote the existing annual motocross event. Х This activity is not included in the 2021 CWP.
-Maintain and update a list of available industrial sites within the county.
-X This activity is viewed as on-going operation and is not included in the 2021 CWP.
+X Initiate a "Christmas at the Courthouse" annual program. x Postponed due to the COVID-19 pandemic Work with a developer to build lodging facilities for visitors. Х lack of funding Promote the existing annual motocross event. Х This activity is not included in the 2021 CWP.

-NATURAL & C UL TU RA L RES SOURCES St atı ıs Activity Completed Underway Postponed Not Accomplished Comments Reinstate the historic preservation commission. x Nominate additional properties to the National Register of Historic Places. Х Regarded as on-going policy and not included in the 2021 CWP Create a county repository of historical artifacts and records. x Artifacts have been collected and are being stored.
-The county is currently searching for locations to open a new museum and temporary exhibit space.
-Item is reworded in 2021 CWP as "Acquire property to re- establish a city-county museum."
-Create a recreational trails plan. Х Lack of funds Apply for a recreational trails grant. Х Postponed until more planning can be done Assist Glen Mary Plantation with a tourism product development grant for restoration and repairs.
-X Join with Putnam County to develop a dual park at the SR 16 bridge at Lake Oconee and expand upon existing boat ramp site. Х Terminated due to a change in local priorities
+NATURAL & CULTURAL RESOURCES S tatı เร Activity Completed Underway Postponed Not Accomplished Comments Reinstate the historic preservation commission. Х Nominate additional properties to the National Register of Historic Places. x Create a county repository of historical artifacts and records. Х The county is currently searching for locations to open a museum.
+Create a recreational trails plan.
+X Lack of funds Apply for a recreational trails grant.
+X Postponed until more planning can be done Assist Glen Mary Plantation with a tourism product development grant for restoration and repairs.
+X Join with Putnam County to develop a dual park at the SR 16 bridge at Lake Oconee and expand upon existing boat ramp site. Х

-1 HO US IN G St tatı ıs Activity Completed Underway Postponed Not Accomplished Comments Review County ordinances and investigate the adoption of the International Building Code and other codes as necessary and appropriate. x Postponed due to lack of staff capacity; plans include hiring additional staff Perform a housing survey and map project to identify and document areas of substandard housing. x Postponed due to lack of staff capacity; establishing a GICH committee will make this more feasible Apply for CHIP funds to rehab units in targeted areas.
-X Applied but was not funded Partner with USDA Rural Development and the Veteran's Administration to rehab housing units county-wide. x County has elected to allow individual property owners to participate in this in lieu of a county- coordinated program Investigate the creation of a land bank authority to address unsafe, abandoned buildings.
+HOUSING S tatı ıs Activity Completed Underway Postponed Not Accomplished Comments Review County ordinances and investigate the adoption of the International Building Code and other codes as necessary and appropriate. Х Perform a housing survey and map project to identify and document areas of substandard housing. х Apply for CHIP funds to rehab units in targeted areas. x Applied but was not funded Partner with USDA Rural Development and the Veteran's Administration to rehab housing units county-wide. x County has elected to allow individual property owners to participate in this in lieu of a county- coordinated program Investigate the creation of a land bank authority to address unsafe, abandoned buildings.
 X